 A Nigerian youth @MalachyOdo1 succinctly summed it up thus: “I used to think Buhari wasn’t aware of most things happening in the country until that time El-Rufai demolished Senator Hunkuyi’s house in Kaduna and the next day when they met GMB called him BULLDOZER.
 He addressed the nation twice in a week before the elections”.

 So my dear friend, do not allow yourself to be coaxed into believing that an ex-head of state, a US war college-trained strategist and a man described by the BBC as a “taciturn General given to less talk and more action” doesn’t know what he is doing.
 If you have interacted with a real soldier you will know better.
 They are like athletes.
 Their faith in their own sweat equity confers a kind of contingent confidence.
-And this even more so for soldiers who not only sweat but shed their blood for our collective well being.
+And this is even more so for soldiers who do not only sweat but also shed their blood for our collective well being.

 There is nothing utopian about politics and governance.
 They are dynamic affairs usually dependent on the existing variables.
 It behoves the responsible and proactive leader to synthesise the information gathered by adjutants to make decisions.
 After all, the ability to get results out of your team is also a great leadership quality.
 Whether or not these decisions and results are right, will remain debatable for years to follow.
 So I think that in Buhari’s case it may be more of a resolve long made to be judged by posterity than a complete disdain for the yearnings of ordinary Nigerians.